-Over the past few weeks I have been coaching several Grade 8 and diploma candidates; pianists who have come to me to play through their set pieces and other aspects of their respective exams.
-It’s the time of year for cramming, studying and practising way beyond the norm in order to achieve that coveted high mark.
-There have, however, been recurring issues in many performances and perhaps these are fairly common place amongst those preparing for exams so, as a good blogger, I am going to write about them!
+Over the past few weeks I have been coaching several exam candidates; pianists who have come to me to play through their set pieces and other aspects of their respective exams.
+It’s the time of year for cramming, studying and practising beyond the norm in order to achieve that coveted high mark.
+There have, however, been recurring issues in many performances and perhaps these are fairly common place amongst those preparing for exams.

 All advanced exams follow a similar format, irrespective of the exam board you have selected for your grade or diploma.
 Graded exams are slightly more restricting than diplomas due to the more limiting choice of repertoire.
 One aspect of critical importance in all musical forms, but especially the Baroque and Classical style, is rhythm.
 This may seem an obvious observation, but not adhering strictly to the pulse is a very easy mistake to make.

-I’m not referring to basic rhythmic errors because these generally don’t occur in more advanced playing (well they may happen occasionally).
+I’m not referring to basic rhythmic errors because these generally don’t occur so frequently in more advanced playing.
 However, some pianists are so locked into their performance or interpretation of a work, that they have become immune to the pulse or tempo.

 I have been guilty of this crime in the past.
 When I developed my cabaret show, I had to learn to play with a live band and use a ‘click track’; an electronic beat similar to the sound of a metronome which runs throughout an entire piece usually via a pair of ear phones.
 A click track makes no allowance for even the slightest tempo deviation, and I quickly realised just how un-rhythmical my playing could be.
 As soloists, pianists are at free will to play as they please, which encourages the habit of copious rubato (or taking time) everywhere.
 Some works do suit this type of playing, but it isn’t a requirement for whole swathes of twentieth century and popular music.